 DLP is not a process or practice but a technology.
 The purpose of this technology is exactly what the name says—to prevent the loss of data.
 How, exactly, does it work?
-Most of you are familiar with exit point software such as Powertech Network Security.
+Most of you are familiar with exit point software such as Powertech Exit Point Manager for IBM i.
 Think of DLP as exit point software for your entire organization.
 Just as IBM i vendors create an interface for you to define rules as to who is allowed to use FTP or download a specific file via ODBC for example, DLP allows you to define rules as to how much data can be downloaded or sent outside of your organization as well as who can do so.

 The reason I say DLP is for your entire organization is because the rules can be applied to email, USB ports, FTP to external sites, etc. A rule can be defined for almost anywhere data flows.
 Rules can be quite granular.
 For example, you can specify that any email containing more than two cleartext credit card numbers going to an external address is to be blocked.
 Or you can say that file containing certain types of information can be emailed or FTPed out of your network by a specific group of people but attempts by anyone else are to be blocked.
 And just like IBM i exit point software, you can choose either to just log the flow of data or to stop it.